 There may be an even more nefarious reason.
 There are fines and penalties for killing wildlife that can be levied against corporations.
 The Migratory Bird Treaty Act of 1918, for example, specifies that corporations can be fined up to $500,000 if responsible for the death of a brown pelican.
 Perhaps if the bird dies after release, without direct evidence that its death was caused by oil ingestion (without an expensive autopsy), then BP will not be vulnerable to those fines.
 Further, the total number of dead birds attributed to their spill be lower; those numbers, instead, will be in the column marked “saved.”

 UPDATE: Jay Holcomb at the International Bird Rescue Research Center disagrees with Gaus and other pessimistic scientists.
 (Thanks to Paul for the link.)
 It may also be that techniques for cleaning the birds have improved over time.
 So the 1% number is probably wrong, or at least needs to be qualified.
 Still, I think BP’s interests still apply, but it’s overstating it to say that de-oiling is bad for birds.
-Thanks to everyone in the comments who added contrasting information!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+Thanks to everyone in the comments who added contrasting information!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.